 Hey everyone!
-Today I have a really cool interview with a M$M reader that I’d like to share with all of you.
-As the site has grown, I’ve met so many people that have totally different student loan situations.
-I’ve wanted to focus on high earners (specifically medical school grads) with a lot of student loans, because it’s a pretty fascinating group of people.
+Today I have a really cool interview with a M$M reader that I'd like to share with all of you.
+As the site has grown, I've met so many people who have totally different student loan situations.
+I've wanted to focus on high earners (specifically medical school grads) with a lot of student loans because it's a pretty fascinating group of people.

 I think a lot of us are guilty of looking at doctors and just assuming that they're rich and don't have any worries about money.
 Wrong.

-So, to get a better idea of what’s going on I interviewed a reader named Emily who is in the medical field, has student loans, and qualifies as a high earner.
-She did a killer job of going into some great detail about the problems that doctors are facing with student loans – I think you’ll really like this one.
+So, to get a better idea of what's going on I interviewed a reader named Emily who is in the medical field, has student loans, and qualifies as a high earner.
+If you've been wondering ‘is medical school worth it', this is a must read!
+Emily did a killer job of going into some great detail about the problems that doctors are facing with student loans – I think you'll really like this one.
 Enjoy! ~M$M

 Can you start by sharing your story about student loan debt?
 How much did you start with and where are you now?

 My student loans were around $200k when I finished school in 2013.
-That’s about half the current average for any dental specialty degree (which is what I have).
+That’s about half the current average for the cost of dental school for any dental specialty degree (which is what I have).
 I know many people in my field who have over half a million in student debt.

-For a general medical or dental degree, I’ve read averages between $200k and $300k for 2016, although you can find some reports saying it’s over $300k.
+For a general medical or dental degree, I’ve read averages between $200k and $300k for 2016, although you can find some reports saying the cost of medical school or dental school is over $300k.